Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

-But for future mathematicians to be able to answer this question, mathematicians will first need to learn how to do it.
+For future mathematicians to be able to answer this question, they will first need to learn how to see ``ethics'' in the context of their own mathematical practice.
 Mathematics is hard and ethics is hard, and one of our biggest lessons over the last few years has been that to answer these questions, mathematicians will need to be adequately \textit{prepared} to answer them.
 They don't just need to be primed to spot them, but also need the skills to navigate the plurality of arguments and reasons that are part of every ethical discourse.
-Thus, teaching ethics in mathematics is a bit different to teaching a theorem, as it cannot be packaged up succinctly.
-It is a \textit{skill} to be \textit{developed} and \textit{maintained}, just like other forms of ``mathematical reasoning'', rather than a fact or well-defined process to be learned.
+Thus, teaching ethics in mathematics is a bit different to teaching a theorem, as it cannot be succinctly packaged: it is a \textit{skill} to be \textit{developed} and \textit{maintained}, just like other forms of ``mathematical reasoning'', rather than a fact or well-defined process to be learned.
 It requires a varied and diverse pedagogical approach, making use of different tools at different points in the learning process.

-We, mathematicians, are only just beginning to grapple with this, but over the years, two complementary approaches have primarily been developed to address this need: standalone ethics courses and, more recently, embedded ethics\footnote{Embedded ethics has been primarily pioneered as an approach to teach ethics in computer science.
+We, mathematicians, are only just beginning to grapple with this, but over the years, two complementary approaches have been developed to address this need: standalone ethics courses and, more recently, embedded ethics\footnote{Embedded ethics has been primarily pioneered as an approach to teach ethics in computer science.
 The approach aims to include the teaching of ethical awareness into the entire computer science curriculum, including homework problems, computational problems and standalone courses.
-One such approach can be found in the \textit{Embedded EthiCS} programme at Harvard: \href{https://embeddedethics.seas.harvard.edu/}{https://embeddedethics.seas.harvard.edu/}.}.
+One such approach can be found in the \textit{Embedded EthiCS} programme at Harvard: \href{https://embeddedethics.seas.harvard.edu}{https://embeddedethics.seas.harvard.edu}.}.
 This document is a first attempt to show how properly embedding ethics into the learning of mathematics can be done at the undergraduate level.
 Here, \textit{embedded ethics in mathematics} means embedding the teaching of subject-specific ethical awareness into all areas of mathematical education, and thus in particular into the exercises and projects through which students learn mathematics.
 Only through constant teaching and practice can the necessary skills be developed and maintained.